 Students are assessed continually through 1:1 tutorials by their teachers.
 Formative assessments are given to each student as they work through their coursework and will sit their GCSE exam.

 This is the starting point for a career in the commercial photographic industry or as a practicing lens based media artist.
-Many students carry on to the BTEC Diploma at NEW Academy.
+Many students carry on to A level Photography at Ormiston NEW Academy.
 After which students could go directly into employment, but many wish to go on to further study on a Foundation Degree, HND or Degree.
 Students progressing from this course have taken further study in areas such as photography, photo journalism, editorial photography, fashion imaging, visual media and communication and fine art.

 Photography: Forensic, Medical, Portraiture, Wedding, Press, Fashion and Advertising; Graphic Design Artist, Digital Artist, Journalist, Film work and Media.